2023ac05619/Infra-AI/README.md

 2. **Create Account**: Enter any username and password to register as admin
 3. **Start Chatting**: Use the AI infrastructure assistant

-Enjoy exploring your AI-powered infrastructure assistant!
+Enjoy exploring AI-powered infrastructure assistant!